 Before we move forward, lets make one thing clear:

-WE SHOULD NOT SQUASH COMMITS IN LONG-LIVED BRANCHES SUCH AS MASTER
+WE SHOULD NOT SQUASH COMMITS IN LONG-LIVED BRANCHES SUCH AS MASTER OR DEVELOP OR RELEASE.
+SQUASHING COMMITS ARE ACCEPTABLE ONLY ON FEATURE BRANCHES.

-When should you squash the commits in your feature
+When should you squash the commits in your feature branch?

 To keep our long-lived branches (such as

-) clean, we may need to squash commits in our feature
+master or develop or release) clean, we may need to squash commits in our feature branch before we merge it into these long-lived branches.

 IT IS NOT MANDATORY but can be required based on a TEAM's guidelines.